 If you have a loan with £200 monthly repayments and you make them all, your credit score goes up!
 If you fail to meet some, it goes down.

-Also known as a credit rating, the score is given as a number, although different measuring institutions use different scales so watch out for this.
+Also known as a credit rating, the score is given as a number, although different institutions use different scales to measure it, so watch out for this.

-Having a higher score is always preferable, as it means you’re a lower risk and eligible for loans from more lenders, from banks to mobile phone contracts.
+Having a higher score is always preferable, as it means you’re a lower risk and eligible for loans from more lenders, from banks to mobile phone contract providers.